There's no doubt about it: Having student loan debt can pose problems for you if you want to purchase a home that

 - Prepare a realistic budget and make sure you can really handle the mortgage payments on top of your other debt.

-Lenders warn that student loan payments that exceed 8% of your income are considered unmanageable.
+Student loan payments that exceed 14% of your income are considered a high debt burden, according to the Department of Education.
 Most students don't even calculate what their monthly payments are likely to be when they're borrowing student loan money, which means they're shocked when they have to begin repayment.

-Keeping your payments to 8% of your income may seem doable, but 8% should be the total of all your non-mortgage debt in order for you to comfortably afford your payments.
+Keeping your payments below 14% of your income may seem doable, but 14% should be the total of all your non-mortgage debt in order for you to comfortably afford your payments.

-For someone making $40,000 a year, this would be about $275 a month (for student loan payments, car loan payments, and credit card payments combined), at low-interest rates.
-If interest rates rise, so will your future monthly student loan payment.
-Your best bet is to shave dollars off your monthly payments whenever you can.
+For someone making $40,000 a year, this would be about $467 or lower per month (for student loan payments, car loan payments, and credit card payments combined).

 Be careful about how you spend your student loan money.
 Tuition, room and board, and textbooks are smart ways to spend your money.
 Eating out, buying music and clothes, going on spring break, or otherwise bankrolling your social life, are not the best ways to spend that loan money.

 Even if you don't directly use your student loan money for non-educational purposes, spending any of your own money on extras means you have less money for your education (and possibly may need to borrow more).